 Its perfect central location makes it walkable for the entire family.
 There are plenty of parks and plazas for the kids to play in, and you’ll be close to all the main attractions.
 But where Santiago really puts on a show is its local food scene.
 My goodness, you’ll find some of the best restaurants in all of Merida right here.
 Nom!

-Things to See and Do in Santiago
+Top Things to Do in Santiago

 - Check out the historic mansions on Paseo de Montejo